pablodecm/paper-inferno/paper/paper.md

 in [@Fig:profile_likelihood].
 The expected uncertainty if the trained models are used for subsequent inference on the value of $s$ can be estimated from the profile width when $\Delta \mathcal{L} = 0.5$.
-Hence, the widths for the profile likelihood using inference-aware training
+Hence, the average width for the profile likelihood using inference-aware training,
-$16.97\pm0.11$ can be
+$16.97\pm0.11$, can be
-compared with those obtained by uniformly binning the output of classification-based models in 10 bins $24.01\pm0.36$.
+compared with the corresponding obtained by uniformly binning the output of classification-based models in 10 bins, $24.01\pm0.36$.
 The models based on cross-entropy loss were trained during 200 epochs using a mini-batch size of 64 and a fixed learning rate of $\gamma=0.001$.